Hutton Grammar School: Grammar school

 The original building, built around 1750 was extended in the late 19th Century.
 In the early 20th Century there were further extensions and additional buildings were added.
 In the 1920s a fine headmaster's house was built by Lt Col Reverend Charles P. Hines.
 A first floor was added to one extension in 1923, such was the demand for extra space.
 The indoor swimming pool was added by 1935.
 A large new block was opened in October 1931, consisting of a large assembly hall, 7 classrooms, laboratories and staff facilities, allowing pupil numbers to increase from 121 to 270 boys.
 This was extended in 1957 with the addition of a larger library, sixth form, chemistry laboratory and classrooms.
 This allowed 3 form entry and the number of pupils increased to 450, rising to over 500 by 1961.
 The original 18th Century school building had to be demolished and rebuilt in 1965.
 Some of the late 19th and early 20th-century buildings are still in use.

+Establishment of houses

-The School had an established House System with, by 1957, Breakell-Moss House, Henry Hibbert House, Hines House (to which all boarders belonged), Penwortham House, Rawstorne House and Walton House.
-The Houses were particularly competitive in inter-house school sports.
-The House system ceased in 1972.
+The School has an established House System with, by 1957, Breakell-Moss House, Henry Hibbert House, Hines House (to which all boarders belonged), Penwortham House, Rawstorne House and Walton House.
+The Houses are particularly competitive in inter-house school sports.
+While some houses cease to exist, the house system still remains to this day, including Fleetwood, Hines, Walton, Pearson, and Rawsthorne.

 Although now a comprehensive, the school to this day still retains its grammar school ethos, enabling it to produce results which are amongst the highest in the area.
-Sports such as rugby and cross-country running play a serious role at Hutton, with Hutton sometimes defeating local independent schools such as Arnold School, Kirkham Grammar School, Rossall School and Stonyhurst College.
+Sports such as rugby and cross-country running play a serious role at Hutton, with Hutton regularly defeating local independent schools such as Arnold School, Kirkham Grammar School, Rossall School and Stonyhurst College.